Il professor Cenerentolo: Plot

 Umberto Massaciuccoli is an engineer who attempted a bank robbery to avoid the bankruptcy of his business; the robbery, however, fails miserably and Umberto is thus arrested and sentenced to a period of detention in the Ventotene prison.
 When his term approaches the end, the man is given permission to work part-time outside the penitentiary.
 He is employed in a library and also tutors the prison director's daughter, who should soon graduate.

 One evening, during a socio-cultural event open to the public, Umberto meets Morgana, a fascinating dance teacher.
 Umberto's nickname "professor" among the other inmates makes the girl believe that he is there as an educator, not a prisoner.
 Taking advantage of the misunderstanding, Umberto begins to date her during the time actually assigned for his job in the library.
 He must always return to jail by midnight though.

 One day Morgana discovers the truth and breaks off from the dishonest Umberto.
-Thanks to the help and complicity of various friends and companions, he manages to restore the relationship, by recovering in particular a gold necklace handed down for generations within her family as a heirloom, which a previous and violent ex boyfriend had stolen and sold.
+Thanks to the help and complicity of various friends and companions, he manages to restore the relationship, by recovering in particular a gold necklace handed down for generations within her family as an heirloom, which a previous and violent ex boyfriend had stolen and sold.
 Morgana, reflecting on Umberto's questions about the love of a daughter for her father, decides to gift part of the jewel to Umberto's daughter Martina, leaving the latter in the dark about her.
 Some time later Umberto, Morgana and Arnaldo, owner of the municipal library where Umberto had been employed, start a business that deals with recovering missing objects, thanks to Arnaldo's dwarfism and ability to dig within small crevices.